conradakunga/Blog/_posts/2024-04-06-using-inheritance-with-fluentvalidation.md

 Which works.

 The problem is now we have duplicate code in two places and you have to remember to make modifications / bug fixes in both places.
+And update two sets of tests.

 A bad thing.